sonata-project/SonataAdminBundle/Resources/doc/reference/form_types.rst

 sonata_type_collection
 ^^^^^^^^^^^^^^^^^^^^^^

-The ``Collection Type`` is meant to handle creation and edition of model collections.
+The ``Collection Type`` is meant to handle creation and editing of model collections.
 Rows can be added and deleted, and your model abstraction layer may allow you to edit fields inline.
 You can use ``type_options`` to pass values to the underlying forms.